aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/04-provision-fsx.md

             "FileSystemId": "fs-0a983bda1fd46d2f7",
             "DNSName": "fs-0a983bda1fd46d2f7.fsx.us-east-2.amazonaws.com",
             "OwnerId": "944270628268",
-            "Lifecycle": "AVAILABLE"
+            "Lifecycle": "CREATING"
         }
     ]
 }
 ```

 The **Lifecycle** field indicates the current status.
 It is expected that the status will be **CREATING** for about 7 minutes.
-When the provisioning is complete, the status will change to **CREATED**.
+When the provisioning is complete, the status will change to **AVAILABLE**.

 {{% notice info %}}
 To save time, you can proceed with the next three steps of the tutorial as they do not require the FSx volume to be available.
-Please come back to this step and execute the command below to ensure the volume is available before you run the [Gromacs MPI job](/09-hpc-kubernetes/07-gromacs-mpi.html).
+Please come back to this step and execute the command below to ensure the persistent volume claim is bound to the persistent volume before you run the [Gromacs MPI job](/09-hpc-kubernetes/07-gromacs-mpi.html).
 {{% /notice %}}

 When the FSx volume becomes available, the status of the persistent volume claim in Kubernetes will change to **Bound**